Spatial predictions on physically constrained domains: Applications to Arctic sea salinity data: Model comparisons

 Full numerical results are available in Tables \ref{supptab:horseshoe_resall} -- \ref{supptab:horseshoe_resall_cont} in Supplementary Material \ref{suppsec:horseshoe}.
 The nugget $\tau^2$ is accurately estimated regardless of $n$ and $m$ by all methods except by MDSdist and ClosePD which estimate $\tau^2$ to be zero.
-According to the tables, all barrier methods but BORA-GP and Barrier SGF produce poorly calibrated predictions.
+According to the tables, all barrier methods but BORA-GP, Barrier SGF, and SR-PDE produce poorly calibrated predictions.
 MDSdist overestimates prediction variance, yielding wide 95\% CIs and inflated empirical coverage probability up to 0.999.
 In contrast, ClosePD suffers from low empirical coverage probability of 0.904 for $n=1000$.
-The issue of low empirical coverage probability also exists in Soap film smoother and SR-PDE for any $n$ with at most 0.590 and 0.916 coverage for 95\% CIs, respectively.
-As Barrier SGF exhibits the best predictive performance amongst alternative barrier methods, we hereafter omit results from Soap film smoother, SR-PDE, MDSdist, and ClosePD in this subsection.
+The issue of low empirical coverage probability also exists in Soap film smoother for any $n$ with at most 0.590 coverage for 95\% CIs.
+As Barrier SGF and SR-PDE exhibit better predictive performance amongst alternative barrier methods, we hereafter omit results from Soap film smoother, MDSdist, and ClosePD in this subsection.

 Figure \ref{fig:horseshoe_pred} presents RMSPE and 95\% CI coverage at each combination of $n$ and $m$.
-BORA-GP and Barrier SGF show RMSPEs of $\sim0.110$ for any $n$ with RMSPEs in Barrier SGF slightly smaller than those in BORA-GP with a significant difference for $n \geq 600$.
+BORA-GP, Barrier SGF, and SR-PDE show RMSPEs of $\sim0.110$ for any $n$ with RMSPEs in SR-PDE slightly smaller than those in BORA-GP with a significant difference.
 NNGP produces substantially higher RMSPEs of $\sim0.260$ for $n = 300$ and $\sim0.140$ for $n = 1000$.
-Within each $n$, larger $m$ intuitively improves BORA-GP prediction and deteriorates NNGP prediction because the larger $m$ can mean more nonsensical neighbors in NNGP given the domain.
-However, for BORA-GP, the reduction in RMSPE by increasing $m$ diminishes for larger $n$.
-This suggests we may not lose much predictive power with modest values of $m (<20)$ for huge $n$, justifying our choice of $m = 15$ in Section \ref{sec:novaya} \& \ref{sec:arctic}.
+Within each $n$ larger $m$ intuitively improves BORA-GP prediction and deteriorates NNGP prediction because the larger $m$ can mean more nonsensical neighbors in NNGP, given the domain.
+However, for BORA-GP the reduction in RMSPE by increasing $m$ diminishes for larger $n$.
+This suggests we may not lose much predictive power with modest values of $m (<20)$ for huge $n$, justifying our choice of $m = 15$ in Sections \ref{sec:novaya} \& \ref{sec:arctic}.
 Similar results are observed in terms of MAPEs available in Figure \ref{suppfig:horseshoe_pred} in Supplementary Material \ref{suppsec:horseshoe}.
 The number of neighbors $m$ affects not only prediction accuracy but also computation for both neighbor searching and model fitting in BORA-GP; smaller $m$ lowers the neighbor searching time and reduces the model fitting time (see Tables \ref{supptab:horseshoe_resall} -- \ref{supptab:horseshoe_resall_cont}).